Why does Open Access matter?

 Open Access Journals and Journal Articles can be accessed through CCBC's SmartSearch.
 They may come up in various formats but a librarian can help you get access and explain where the article is coming from.
 You can also look at the Directory of Open Access Journals to see the many Open Access journals that exist.

-Librarians support Open Access for our students!
+Librarians support Open Access for our students and faculty!